Pediatrics Residency

 The second year of pediatric training builds upon the skill and knowledge base established in the first year and uses evidence-based medicine to enhance patient care and self-improvement.
 During the year, PGY-2 residents refine their clinical assessment skills.
 They also broaden the scope and complexity of the health care problems they address and critically analyze their performance and patient outcomes.

 Residents enhance their teaching role at the bedside and expand their teaching efforts in the conference room.
 They learn to develop effective group teaching sessions and to efficiently utilize available teaching materials and literary resources.
-Via exposure to an expansive number of pediatric experiences, the PGY-2 residents begin to focus their career planning deliberations through discussions with faculty advisors and mentors and successfully develop or confirm their future practice interests.
+Via exposure to an expansive number of pediatric experiences, the PGY-2 residents begin to focus their career planning deliberations through discussions with faculty advisors and successfully develop their future practice interests.
 PGY-2 residents affirm their role as trusted child health advocates, preventive primary care providers and ethical and cost-effective practitioners.

 PGY-2